santu5code/student-management-system/README.md

  Here are some screenshot of web pages
 This is first page of my web site where you can see all the list of student
 ![firstpage](https://user-images.githubusercontent.com/42029302/111565272-12df6400-87c1-11eb-8df2-50faa51008e3.png)
-<p>This is create page of my web site where you can enter the details and see all the list of student</P>
+This is create page of my web site where you can enter the details and see all the list of student
 ![create](https://user-images.githubusercontent.com/42029302/111565234-0824cf00-87c1-11eb-8aa5-6ae27129230e.png)
 This is footer of my web site
 ![footer](https://user-images.githubusercontent.com/42029302/111565290-1a9f0880-87c1-11eb-84da-c7d2ba79b6cd.png)